philbowles/h4plugins/README.md

 (* The standard ESPAyncWebServer library has a long-standing bug in its basic web authentication.
 I have raised the issue at least twice, but the last time I looked they sill hadn't fixed it, so until then you need to use the patched version from the link above.)

 If using WiFi, you will need to install either the [ESP8266 sketch data uploader](https://github.com/esp8266/arduino-esp8266fs-plugin) or the [ESP32 sketch data uploader](https://github.com/me-no-dev/arduino-esp32fs-plugin) (or both) depending on which platform you compile for.

-## Note for PlatformIO users

-Unfortunately PlatformIO has (had?) several issues that prevent *some* valid Arduino libraries from being installed correctly.
-I am happy to provide support for H4Plugins code if you manage to get an installation working, providing that none of the files are changed in any way.
-Sadly, until PlatformIO get the issues fixed, I am unable to provide any support for the installation / build process.

-I would be very interested in hearing from anyone who can get it going on PIO - I'd love to remove this message!
-See contact details below.

 # Tools / Build Guidelines